tkrippes/the-diabetic-pac-snake/README.md

 A [snake](https://en.wikipedia.org/wiki/Snake_(1998_video_game)) clone created in the Godot game engine.

 ## Description
 Snake is a single player game.
 You are playing as a snake who needs to eat fruits in order to grow.
-For every fruit you eat you grow by one in size and one point.
-But beware of the enemies, eating one of these will cause the snake to die.
-Furthermore, the snake will also die by trying to eat the wall or itself.
+For every fruit you eat you grow by one in size and gain one point.
+But beware of the sweets, eating one of those will cause the snake to die from diabetes.
+The snake will also die by trying to eat the wall or itself.

 ## Controls